Juzhan/TAP-Net/README.md

 ``` -->

 ## Acknowledgements
-Thanks to [mveres01/pytorch-drl4vrp](https://github.com/mveres01/pytorch-drl4vrp) for getting the idea of restructuring the code.
+Thanks to [mveres01/pytorch-drl4vrp](https://github.com/mveres01/pytorch-drl4vrp) for getting the start of our code.